Kyle Isbel Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.47 team ERA ranks 18th across all MLB pitching staffs.
+- The Red Sox have the 21st-ranked team ERA across all league pitching staffs (4.54).

-- The lefty's last time out came on Saturday against the Los Angeles Dodgers, when he tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- His most recent appearance came on Monday against the Houston Astros, when the lefty went 4 2/3 innings, surrendering three earned runs while giving up seven hits.

-- In 18 games this season, the 34-year-old has a 3.99 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.